Puls is The Nordic Culture Fund's five-year music initiative 2017-2022 aiming to strengthen the Nordic live music scene.

 Puls has worked as a springboard for the creation of a Nordic music network which seeks to bring musical experiences of high artistic quality to a wider Nordic public.
 It has therefore been designed as:

 - a funding programme targeted towards concert promoters

-- work within cultural policy that collaborates with the national funding organization in all the Nordic countries
+- a work within cultural policy that collaborates with the national funding organization in all the Nordic countries

 In an era of digital streaming, live gigs are increasingly essential to a thriving music scene.
 Live music is a world of unique experiences.
-This is where the market is really changing, which makes it paradoxical that Nordic artists rarely perform in other countries in the Region.
+This is where the market is really changing, which makes it paradoxical that many Nordic artists rarely perform in other countries in the Region.
 People have only limited knowledge of music in the neighbouring countries, and artists need an international hit to make a breakthrough that resonates throughout the Region.